ministryofjustice/opg-lpa/service-front/content/guidance/Process_About this service.md

 You don't have to register your LPA right after you create it but it's a good idea to.
 You can then sort out any problems in good time and your LPA will then be ready to use as soon as you need it.

+## If you find a mistake

+Once you've created your LPA online, we'll ask you to confirm all the information you've entered is correct.
+After this you can't make any more changes to your LPA.

+If you later find a mistake, you'll need to create a new LPA.
+You can [view your LPAs](/user/dashboard) and reuse the information you've already entered.

+If you find a mistake after you've paid the registration fee, you'll need to create a new LPA and pay another fee.
+As long as you only post us the new LPA, we'll refund the first registration fee.

 ## Fees

 It currently costs £82 to register an LPA.
 Some people qualify for a reduced fee or can pay no fee.